Madhushree2000/Malaria-Detection/README.md

 ## Methodology

 ### VGG19
 VGG-19 is a 19-layer convolutional neural network.
 The ImageNet database contains a pretrained version of the network that has been trained on more than a million images.
 The pretrained network can categorise images into 1000 different item categories, including several animals, a keyboard, a mouse, and a pencil.
+The VGG19 model has been used in the project as a feature extractor.

 <div align="center">
 <img src = "./Images/VGG19.jpg" width="100%">